dspeyer/dspeyer.github.io/magic.md

 ### Insanity

 A mad biomancer who fails their casting save enters a fugue state in which they only care about researching the mystery in front of them.
 They can care about other things (such as survival) only insofar as it supports solving the mystery.
-This last 1d4 hours or until the mystery is solved.
+This lasts 1d4 hours or until the mystery is solved.
 While in a fugue state, the mad biomancer can use magic at no cost (including spells cast this way do not count against spells-since-sleep).

 ## Mad Scientist